-The Town authorizes the Massachusetts State Police, the Massachusetts Department of Criminal Justice Information System (DCJIS) and the Federal Bureau of Investigation (FBI), and their successors, as may be applicable, to conduct fingerprint-based state and national criminal record background checks, including FBI records, consistent with this bylaw.
-The Town authorizes the Police Department to receive and utilize state and FBI records in connection with such background checks, consistent with this bylaw.
+The Town authorizes the Massachusetts State Police, the Massachusetts Department of Criminal Justice Information System (DCJIS), and the Federal Bureau of Investigation (FBI), and their successors, as may be applicable, to conduct fingerprint-based state and national criminal record background checks, including FBI records, consistent with this by-lawbylaw.
+The Town authorizes the Police Department to receive and utilize state and FBI records in connection with such background checks, consistent with this by-lawbylaw.
 The criminal history will not be disseminated to unauthorized entities.

-§ 274-3 Notice to licensing authority.
+§ 274-3 Notice to appropriate licensing authority.